CZ-NIC/knot/doc/reference.rst

 An ordered list of destination IP addresses or UNIX socket paths which are used for communication with the remote server.
 Non-absolute path (i.e. not starting with ``/``) is relative to :ref:`server_rundir`.
-Optional destination port (default is 53) can be appended to the address using ``@`` separator.
+Optional destination port (default is 53 for UDP/TCP and 853 for QUIC) can be appended to the address using ``@`` separator.
 The addresses are tried in sequence until the remote is reached.